awiggs/chip-gr8/docsource/pages/docs.md

 Currently Chip-Gr8 only supports python 3.6 and 3.7.
 We provide binaries for Chip-Gr8's backend for Windows users with the following configurations: Python36 (32 and 64 bit) and Python37 (32 and 64 bit).
 For Mac and Linux users `pip install` should build the backend binaries using your system's compiler.

-For additional documentation see the [Chip-Gr8 User Manual](/static/Chip-Gr8-Reference-Manual.pdf).
+For additional documentation see the [Chip-Gr8 Reference Manual](../static/Chip-Gr8-Reference-Manual.pdf).

 # Writing Your First Agent